 FirstBuild is a global co-creation community that harnesses the brainpower of the maker movement to change the way major home appliances are conceived, designed and manufactured.
 A physical state-of-the-art microfactory on the University of Louisville campus and online forum, FirstBuild speeds products from mind to market and enables customization through small batch production, without the costs and risks of traditional mass manufacturing.
 Click here for more information.

 Tour limited to the first 30 registrants.

-This visit will examine the exciting implementation of a wall-to-wall Academy at one of the Jefferson County Public Schools.
+This visit will examine the exciting implementation of a wall-to-wall Academy at The Academies of Louisville: Marion C. Moore High School.
 A member of the Ford Next Generation Learning Network, the schools have built strong business and community connections.

 Learn from their process to build their programs, establish vibrant business/industry partnerships and how they’re using a unique RFP process to ensure alignment and relevancy.